PufferFinance/website-docs/docs/overview.md

 ### Governance
 One of Puffer's goals is to build an unstoppable decentralized protocol that can eventually continue to grow and operate without relying on Puffer's core team.
 For this reason, we strive to minimize the role of governance in the protocol.
 The PUFI token will primarily be used for the following:
-- pausing and upgrading contracts in the event of vulnerabilities and Ethereum hard forks
+- Pausing and upgrading contracts in the event of vulnerabilities and Ethereum hard forks
-- voting on protocol parameters like commission rates
+- Voting on protocol parameters like commission rates
-- managing the Puffer Protocol treasury in the form of grants and ESaaS
+- Managing the Puffer Protocol treasury in the form of grants and ESaaS
-- whitelisting AVSs that are aligned with Ethereum's ethos
+- Whitelisting AVSs that are aligned with Ethereum's ethos

 ### Restaking
 Since Puffer is built on Eigenlayer, all Puffer nodes can become native restakers to increase their rewards.
 Such restaking jobs span from important middlewares such as bridges and oracles to services like data availability layers and L2 sequencers.
 Additionally, the nodes with enclave support can participate in AVSs unique to Puffer, like privacy-preserving L2s and [ZK-2FA](https://ethresear.ch/t/2fa-zk-rollups-using-sgx/14462).
 Puffer is committed to supporting only the AVSs that are not considered [problematic for Ethereum](https://vitalik.ca/general/2023/05/21/dont_overload.html).